LTibbs/vit_predict/README.md

 # Genomic Prediction of Tocochromanols in Exotic Maize

 This repository contains code used in the manuscript "Genomic prediction of tocochromanols in exotic maize" (manuscript in preparation).
-For more details, please see the paper or contact ltibbs@iastate.edu.
+For more details, please contact ltibbs@iastate.edu.

 ## Optimal Training Population Design